BenKarmay/benkarmay.github.io/_posts/2023-02-24-Origin-Clone-Blog.md

 (Optional depending on use case)

-From terminal session run the following commands
+From terminal session run the following commands:

 ```bash
 sudo apt update